w3f/polkadot-wiki/docs/learn/learn-accounts.md

 ### Query Account Data in Polkadot-JS

-In the Polkadot-JS UI you can query account data under [Developer > Chain state](https://polkadot.js.org/apps/#/chainstate).
+In the Polkadot-JS UI you can also query account data under [Developer > Chain state](https://polkadot.js.org/apps/#/chainstate).
 Under `selected state query` choose the balances pallet, under `Option` choose an account, and then click on the "+" button on the right.